DHTMLX/docs-diagram/docs/api/diagram/addshape_method.md

 - `type` - (mandatory) the unique name for the type of a custom shape.
 The name must differ from the names of default shapes
 - `parameters` - (mandatory) an object with the additional parameters of the **addShape()** method.
 Here you can specify the following attributes:
-    - `template` - (mandatory) the function that returns either an HTML or SVG template.
-The function takes the config object of the shape as a parameter.
+    - `template: function` - (mandatory) the function that takes the configuration object of the shape as a parameter and returns either an HTML or SVG template.
 Check [the available formats of the template](#formats-of-the-shape-template)
-    - [`defaults`](../../../shapes/custom_shape/) - (optional) the default configuration for a created shape.
+    - [`defaults: object`](../../../shapes/custom_shape/) - (optional) the default configuration for a created shape.
 See [the full list of the configuration properties of a shape](../../../shapes/configuration_properties/)
-    - [`properties`](../../../guides/diagram_editor/right_panel/#configuring-options-for-editing-custom-shapes) - (optional, <i>and is available only in the editor mode</i>) an array of objects that defines which sidebar options will be rendered in the right panel of the editor for editing a custom shape.
+    - [`properties: array`](../../../guides/diagram_editor/right_panel/#configuring-options-for-editing-custom-shapes) - (optional, <i>and is available only in the **editor** mode</i>) an array of objects that defines which sidebar options will be rendered in the right panel of the editor for editing a custom shape.
 Each object can contain a set of properties:
         - `type: string` - (mandatory) the type of a sidebar option.
 See the list of available types [below](#types-of-sidebar-options)
         - `label?: string` - (optional) specifies the label for the sidebar option
         - `property?: string` - (optional) a custom property of the shape
-    - [`eventHandlers`](../../../shapes/custom_shape/#event-handlers-for-custom-shapes) - (optional) adds custom event handlers to HTML elements of the template of a shape.
+    - [`eventHandlers: object`](../../../shapes/custom_shape/#event-handlers-for-custom-shapes) - (optional) adds custom event handlers to HTML elements of the template of a shape.
 The **eventHandlers** object includes a set of **key:value** pairs, where:
         - `key: string` - the name of the event.
 Note, that at the beginning of the event name the 'on' prefix is used (onclick, onmouseover)
         - `value: object` - an object that contains a **key:value** pair, where
           - `key` is the CSS class name that the handler will be applied to